 This is perhaps one of the most important methods of knowing the quality of your compost.
 Your compost should never have a bad or pungent odor!
 Luckily, this is one of the easiest traits to test.

 Your compost should never smell like what you would expect from a pile of decomposing organic materials.
-When it is properly balanced in its Carbon-to-Nitrogen ratio (ideally 1:1 or just a bit greater), compost should simply smell like freshly turned earth.
+When a compost pile or bin is properly balanced with organic matter, in its Carbon-to-Nitrogen ratio (ideally 1:1 or just a bit greater), compost should simply smell like freshly turned earth.
 It should never smell like decaying wood or other organic compounds.

 Brown and Green Compost Materials